 Also, while your clients may feel happy about a good economy and behave in an expansive mode, likely they will feel a pinch from the interest rates eventually and try to talk your rates down.

 One solution to these problems is a funding company that can help you with your needs and navigate the growth and uncertainty that might come with opportunities and risk.
 When your bank tells you no to your expansion or growth model, we at Madison will work with you to find a financial solution.

 We also offer business tools that allow you to get a dashboard of your business activity.
 This can help you project your business, and also push back (with data, of course) with customers trying to hit you on price.

 Looking for the best-possible funding option?

 At Madison, we offer you tried and true advice built from being the go-to funding company for staffing companies, with our DNA in the staffing industry and 25 years of service through ups and downs and the cycles that come into the staffing world.
-Consider interest rates an opportunity: Understand their effect on your business, and reach out for help.
+Consider interest rates an opportunity.
+If you’re looking for the best funding options, Give us a call today.